-A component of the filename is not a directory.
+A component of the filename is not a directory, or the filename itself is not a directory if directory mode was specified.
 On some platforms, encent is returned instead.

 There is no space left on the device (if write access was specified).